Home > Knowledge Center

 The false spider mite.

 False spider mites are mainly found on the underside of leaves.
-They cause a brown discoloration of the leaf, resulting in premature aging of the plant.
+They cause a brown discoloration of the leaf, which leads to premature aging of the plant.
 This is partly because the mites secrete a toxin onto the plant.
-In addition, the Brevipalpus species often transfer plant viruses. natural enemies , including predator mites.
-When using predator mites for treatment, we recommend Swirskii and Montdorensis.
-Our specialists are happy to advise on different options.
+In addition, Brevipalpus species often transmit plant viruses. natural enemies, including predatory mites.
+When using predatory mites for treatment, we recommend Swirskii and Montdorensis.
+Our specialists are happy to advise on the various options.

 Contact form